calbert-hall/Paychex_dev_training/python_activity/README.md

 7. Implement a *coded region* in one of your `eyes.check` calls.
 8. Navigate through the tabs on the company details page, and use eyes.check to capture these pages as well.
 9. If you still have time, ask Casey for any additional tasks.

+Troubleshooting

+- Try toggling the HEADLESS setting at the top of the file.
+This tells chromedriver whether to run in headless mode.
+  This can be useful if you get errors related to viewport size.
+- If you don't get perfect results initially, try running again.
+Oftentimes once the initial process is cached, the testing goes more quicky and effectively.

+- If you're still not seeing everything load and are seeing selector related messages, increase the EXPLICIT_WAIT_TIME.